Skip to main content

 The Pathophysiology of Sleep-Mediated Insulin Resistance

-Partial sleep deprivation induces a state of by impairing the function of pancreatic beta-cells and reducing the glucose uptake efficacy of peripheral tissues.
+Partial sleep deprivation induces a state of insulin resistance by impairing the function of pancreatic beta-cells and reducing the glucose uptake efficacy of peripheral tissues.
 Research has quantified this effect, showing that after just a few nights of restricted sleep, the disposition index ∞ a measure of beta-cell function relative to insulin sensitivity ∞ can decrease significantly.
 The rate of glucose disappearance following a challenge is slowed by as much as 40%.
 This occurs through several mechanisms:

 1. Increased Sympathetic Nervous System (SNS) Activity ∞ Sleep loss elevates evening SNS activity, which has an inhibitory effect on insulin secretion from the pancreas.